hemantpande/Computer-science-notes/Operating systems notes.md

 17. Shortest job first scheduling algorithm (SJF)

-	a.
-It is a non-pre-emptive algorithm
+	- It is a non-pre-emptive algorithm
-	b.
-The process with the shortest burst time will be given higher priority.
+	- The process with the shortest burst time will be given higher priority.
-	c.
-This is a priority based algorithm.
+	- This is a priority based algorithm.

 ```
 	Example,